virtualmocapofficial-rgb/Virtual-MoCap/README.md

 - Create a minimal C++ module
 - Open Visual Studio (or Rider)
 - Compile the project and plugin

+- STEP 3.5 - There are cases where this may fail.
+If it does fail you may need to create a C++ class within unreal editor.

+-To do that you simply remove the plugin from the plugins folder temporarily.

+-Double click the uproject to open the editor then click on

+-Tools -> NEW C++ Class -> class type NONE->name it DUMMY -> Create Class

+-Close the Visual Studio Pop up and the editor then repeat steps 2 and 3.

 ----------------------------------------------------------------------
 STEP 4 — Build the Editor (First Time Only)